Jacobi rotation: Tridiagonal example

 Since $A$ and $T$ have identical eigenvalues and determinants and $T$ is also symmetric, $A$ and $T$ are similar matrices with $T$ being tridiagonalized.

 Eigenvalues example

-Jacobian rotation can be used to extract the eigenvalues in a similar manner as the triangulation example above, but by zeroing all of the cells above the diagonal, instead of the tridiagonal, and performing the Jacobian rotation directly in the cells to be zeroed, instead of an adjacent cell.
+Jacobian rotation can be used to extract the eigenvalues in a similar manner as the triangulation example above, but by zeroing all of the cells above the diagonal, instead of the tridiagonal, and performing the Jacobian rotation directly in the cells to be zeroed, instead of an adjacent cell, which is the process described in the Symmetric Schur Decomposition paragraph above.